Frequently Asked Questions

 While the Fleet endeavors to place each applicant, it is not always possible to find an assignment that matches the interest, availability and talents of the applicant.

-Read through the list of open volunteer and intern positions to find some that you are interested in.
-Then, visit the “How to Apply” page of our website, which goes through all the steps to starting as a volunteer or intern with the Fleet and includes a link to our online application.
+Visit the “How to Apply” page of our website, which goes through all the steps to starting as a volunteer or intern with the Fleet and includes a link to our online application.

 You should come prepared to show your interest and desire to volunteer at the Fleet.
 Treat this like a real job interview, although it is a volunteer position we have high expectations of our volunteers and look for a high degree of professionalism, enthusiasm, and a desire to learn and further develop your skills.

 Yes!
 After the interview session, volunteers are invited to an Orientation and Training.
-From then on new volunteers are placed in a mentorship program where they complete a minimum of 3 shifts alongside an experienced volunteer.
+From then on new volunteers are placed in a mentorship program where they complete a minimum of three shifts alongside an experienced volunteer.
 We encourage you to be curious and ask a lot of questions, and we will work hard to make sure you have all the support you need to succeed.

 - Free admission to the galleries and theater shows on the days of your shifts